 The gateway to Peru’s most spectacular hiking routes, Huaraz is a small Andean city found at the foot of the almighty Cordillera Blanca.
 Snow-capped peaks and crystalline glacial lakes entice the keenest of backpackers and hikers to this lesser-known Peruvian town.

 Often passed over for the photogenic city of Cusco (famous for Machu Picchu and Rainbow Mountain), Huaraz is in fact much closer to Lima and an alternative, less crowded destination for committed adventurers and mountaineers.
-Today’s cityscape might lack the beauty or charm of its neighboring settlements (95% of the city was destroyed in an earthquake in 1970), but if you love the great outdoors, there is surely no better equivalent to this epicenter of adventure.
+While its cityscape might lack the beauty or charm of its neighboring settlements (95% of the city was destroyed in an earthquake in 1970), if you love the great outdoors there is surely no better equivalent to this epicenter of adventure.

 Huaraz is doubtlessly the hiking capital of Peru!
 Whether you’re a first-time hiker or an experienced mountaineer, there are hikes of all lengths and difficulties accessible from just outside the city – each with staggering scenery.
 Laguna 69 is a popular day trek, or you could opt for the heavier-duty Santa Cruz trek, or multi-day hikes through Cordillera Huayhuash and the Quilcayhuanca and Cojup Valleys.
 Here’s a rundown of 5 of the best.

 Churup is a good, less-crowded alternative to the Laguna 69 walk – which can get a bit over-populated.
 It’s a similar length and is an easy one to do without a guide in a one-day trip.
 Perhaps not one for total beginners as you do need to a bit of scrambling to get past a waterfall at one point!
 Worth bringing a warm jacket for this as it can be chilly near the lake itself.